Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning

 \subsection{Budget Allocation using Successive Halving}

-Two key components of any efficient \automl{} system are its model selection and budget allocation strategies, which serve the following purposes: 1) approximate the generalization error of a single ML pipeline and 2) decide how many resources to allocate for each pipeline evaluation.
-The first point is typically tackled by using a holdout set or K-fold cross-validation (see Section~\ref{ssec:components}).
-Here, we focus on the second point.

-A key issue we identified during the last \automl{} challenge was that training expensive configurations on the complete training set, combined with a low time budget, does not scale well to large datasets.
+\updates{A key issue we identified during the last \automl{} challenge was that training expensive configurations on the complete training set, combined with a low time budget, does not scale well to large datasets.
 At the same time, we noticed that our (then manual) strategy to run predefined pipelines on subsets of the data already yielded predictions good enough for ensemble building.
+This questions the common choice of assigning the same amount of resources to all pipeline evaluations, i.e. time, compute and data.}

+\updates{For this reason we introduce the principle of \emph{budget allocation strategies} to \automl{}, that describe how the resources are allocated to the pipeline evaluations.
+This is an orthogonal design decision to the \emph{model selection strategy}, which approximates the generalization error of a single ML pipeline, and which is typically tackled by holdout or K-fold cross-validation (see Section~\ref{ssec:components}).}

-This questions the common choice of assigning to all pipeline evaluations the same amount of resources, i.e. time, compute and data.
-As a principled alternative we used the successive halving bandit~(SH, ~\cite{karnin-icml13a,jamieson-aistats16a}), which assigns more budget to promising machine learning pipelines and can easily be combined with iterative algorithms.
+\updates{ As a principled alternative to always using the full budget, we used the successive halving bandit strategy~(SH;~\citealp{karnin-icml13a,jamieson-aistats16a}), which assigns more budget to promising machine learning pipelines and can easily be combined with iterative algorithms. }